Being the aesthetician that I am, I am all about the pH of a product!But first, what is pH?

 How does pH of a product affect the skin and why is it important to use pH balanced products?

-The Pleni Naturals products that are pH balanced include the Apple + Broccoli Hair & Body Wash and the Mango + Avocado Hydrating Lotion (which is coming soon!).
+The Pleni Naturals product that is pH balanced is the Apple + Broccoli Hair & Body Wash .
 FUN SCIENCE-Y FACT: we cannot measure the pH of the Cucumber + Grape Baby Oil or the Berry + Olive Baby Balm because these two products are made from oils, and you need an aqueous solution (like water) to measure pH!